ai4co/reevo/README.md

-# Large Language Models as Meta-Optimizers
+# ReEvo: Large Language Models as Hyper-Heuristics with Reflective Evolution

+🥳 **Welcome!** This is a codebase that accompanies the paper [*ReEvo: Large Language Models as Hyper-Heuristics with Reflective Evolution*]().
+Give ReEvo 5 minutes, and get a state-of-the-art algorithm in return!

+TODO: add a diagram

+TODO: introduce ReEvo

+### Highlights

+- TODO: highlights

 ### Usage

 - Set your OpenAI API key as an environment variable `OPENAI_API_KEY`.
 - Running logs and intermediate results are saved in `./outputs/main/` by default.
+- Datasets are generated on the fly.

 #### To run ReEvo
 ```bash